The A to Z of words, terms and phrases used within the fenestration industry.

 Used to securely fasten and lock a door, this is a moveable bar or rod that slides into a socket.

 Do you want money back for your old windows and doors?
-The new Sidey Recycling Scheme gives you the opportunity to get between £100-£200 for each of your old windows when you buy new energy efficient windows from us.
+The new Sidey Recycling Scheme allows you to get between £100-£200 for each of your old windows when you buy new energy efficient windows from us.

 See the alternative entry for cill.

 An integral within the roofline system, soffit sits on the lip of the fascia and spans back to the wall of the house.
 It’s designed to keep the inside of the roof free from birds and vermin.